mbrady4/Active-Clinic-Trials-API/README.md

 - `name`: The primary point of contact's name
 - `phone`: The primary point of contact's phone number
 - `email`: The primary point of contact's email address
-- `completion_prob`: An estimated likelihood of the clinical trial reaching completion (as opposed to being withdrawn/suspended/terminated).
+- `completion_prob`: [Currently A Placeholder] An estimated likelihood of the clinical trial reaching completion (as opposed to being withdrawn/suspended/terminated).
 The estimated likelihood derived from a predictive model trained on historical data.

+Options: I am going to add options to filter results by a number of these parameters this afternoon.

+Note: The date attributes are getting encoded oddly, am going to look into keeping them as plain text.